erwindosianipar/erwindosianipar.jekyll/pages/resume.md

 Hi there, this is my resume pages, I had put as far as my career and experience in this resume file.
 If you need my resume you can download it by press the button download resume.

+If you'd like a more updated resume, please remind me to update this by contacting me via [contact page](https://erwindosianipar.me/contact) *last update: Sept 8, 2020*

 <a href="/resume/Erwindo Sianipar | Resume Print.pdf" class="uk-button uk-margin-bottom uk-button-primary">
     Download Resume
     <span class="uk-margin-left" data-feather="download">download</span>